-- Amplify resistance to the PIC from inside prison
+- Amplify resistance to the prison industrial complex (PIC) from inside prison

-- Insert abolition as a practice response & approach to addressing issues of torture, inhumane treatment and oppressive conditions inside CA prison’s system.
+- Insert abolition as a practical response & approach to addressing issues of torture, inhumane treatment and oppressive conditions inside CA prison’s system.

 - This was a solidarity campaign.
 It formed to support a small group of strike leaders inside Pelican Bay’s SHU.
 Primary leadership of demands and direction came from the strike leaders.